 Thanks to Jadwiga Choinski and John Løkting, Nortura AS Rudshøgda, for their help with obtaining additional information regarding the farms involved in the suspect batch.
 Thanks also to Bjørn Lium, Norwegian Veterinary Institute, for his sharing his knowledge about pig production in Norway.

-Acha PN, Szyfres B: Visceral Larva Migrans and toxocariasis, chapter ICD-10 B83.0 in Zoonoses and communicable disease common to man and animals, Volume III Parasitoses.
-Third edition.
-Washington DC: Pan American Health Organisation; 2003:305-312.
+- Acha PN, Szyfres B: Visceral Larva Migrans and toxocariasis, chapter ICD-10 B83.0 in Zoonoses and communicable disease common to man and animals, Volume III Parasitoses.
+2003, Washington DC: Pan American Health Organisation, 305-312.
+Third

-Hofshagen M, Nygård K, Kruse H: Trends and sources of zoonotic agents in animals, feedstuffs, food and man in Norway 2003.
+- Hofshagen M, Nygård K, Kruse H: Trends and sources of zoonotic agents in animals, feedstuffs, food and man in Norway 2003.
 Zoonosis Report.
-Oslo: Norwegian Zoonosis Centre; 2004:21-22.
+2004, Oslo: Norwegian Zoonosis Centre, 21-22.